jayrodrigues/api-docs/groups/remove_contact_from_group.md

-# Add Contact into a group and sync back to tieit
+# Remove Contact from a group and sync back to tieit

 ## Resource